 Why do I need M Class Dust Extraction?

 Dust particles can be 100 times smaller than a grain of sand.
 You don’t need to see them to breathe them in.

 The HSE published figures which states that around 8000 people each year in the UK alone lose their life due to cancer caused by inhaling hazardous dust particles.
 Every week, construction workers die from lung diseases caused by exposure to dust.
 In addition, around 39,000 people each year suffer from respiratory health issues due to inhaling dust particles.
 Let’s put that first number into perspective: in the UK in 2015, 1732 people were killed in road traffic accidents.
 Therefore, you’re almost 5 times more likely to die from harmful dust inhalation at work than you are in a car crash.

 To quote the HSE’s guidelines on dust control:

 "Regularly breathing construction dust can cause diseases like lung cancer, asthma, chronic obstructive pulmonary disease (COPD – which includes emphysema and other breathing difficulties) and silicosis.
 Silica is the second biggest killer of construction workers after asbestos."

 As if these shocking numbers weren’t enough of a deterrent, the HSE will issue fines of up to £2000 where insufficient dust control isn’t being used.

-You are almost 5 times more likely to die from a respiratory illness due to dust inhalation than in a car crash.
+Did you know, you are almost 5 times more likely to die from a respiratory illness due to dust inhalation than in a car crash?!

 "Some of the most common construction jobs create high dust levels.
 Because these jobs often involve the use of power tools like cut-off saws, grinders, breakers and sanders.
 Therefore there is a legal duty for employers to prevent or adequately control worker exposure to construction dust.
 On-tool extraction is an effective control for this dust and will reduce the risk of ill health."